 With just a few simple ingredients and about 25 minutes, you can have a big warm bowl of steel cut oatmeal that satisfies the soul.
 As you get ready for your day, Instant Pot Steel Cut Oats can be cooking in your electric pressure cooker – so handy!

-Instant Pot Steel Cut Oats Recipe – Healthy and Nourishing
+Instant Pot Steel Cut Oatmeal Recipe – Healthy and Nourishing

 Howdy!
 Chef Alli Here.
 Let’s Get You Cookin’….
 Shall We?? 🙂

 Let me begin this post by saying that I’m absolutely not a fan of instant or regular oatmeal.
 I’ve really, really tried to like it over the years, but the TEXTURE just turns me off.

-What to love about steel-cut oats made in your Instant Pot
+What to love about steel cut oatmeal made in your Instant Pot